jerbenasfre/NickName-Bot/README.md

 Commands for bot prefaced with "n."

-- n.help \- see commands list in discord.
+- n.help : see commands list in discord.
-- n.prefix new_prefix\- change the prefix command for the bot.
+- n.prefix new_prefix : change the prefix command for the bot.
-- n.change target | nickname \- changes the nickname of target.
+- n.change target | nickname : changes the nickname of target.
-- n.schange target | nickname \- changes the nickname of target and deletes your text.
+- n.schange target | nickname : changes the nickname of target and deletes your text.
-- n.achange nickname \- changes the nicknames of everyone in the server(with role lower than NickName bot).
+- n.achange nickname : changes the nicknames of everyone in the server(with role lower than NickName bot).
-- n.self_reset \- clears your nickname.
+- n.self_reset : clears your nickname.